crossplane/crossplane/GOVERNANCE.md

 the crossplane organization is constrained by its [charter](CHARTER.md).
 The crossplane-contrib organization exists to provide a neutral home for Crossplane extensions.
-Such extensions fall outside of the project's charter and are not required to fall under the project's governance, but may optionally do so.
+Such extensions fall outside of the project's charter and are not required to fall under the project's governance, but may do so by choosing to be hosted in the crossplane-contrib organization.

 ## Steering Committee